 In PersonFull Time40 Hours/week15 Weeks

-Start Date Rolling Start Date Cost $15,000 Class size 20 Location Washington, New York City, LondonOver 12 intense weeks on campus at Flatiron School, our Cybersecurity Analytics curriculum will prepare you to handle rapidly-advancing threats.
-You’ll set traps and catch threat actors with our real-world lab environments paired with industry-grade curriculum.
+Start Date Rolling Start Date Cost $15,000 Class size N/A Location OnlineIn as little as 16 weeks at Flatiron School, our Cybersecurity Analytics curriculum will prepare you to handle rapidly-advancing threats.
+You’ll set traps and catch threat actors with our real-world lab environments paired with the industry-grade curriculum.
 You’ll learn the analytical skills needed to stand out from the competition.
 Our Cybersecurity Analytics program includes 8 foundational courses designed to prepare you for success in the cybersecurity industry.

 In PersonFull Time40 Hours/week15 Weeks

-Deposit Yes Financing Tuition Plans Tuition varies by campus location: NYC and SF: $17,000; Atlanta, Chicago, Houston, Seattle: $15,000; London: £12,500 Refund / Guarantee Yes.
-Flatiron Scholarship Visit flatironschool.com/scholarships to learn about current scholarship opportunities.
+Deposit Yes Financing Tuition Plans Tuition varies by campus location: Chicago, Dallas, Denver, Houston, Seattle, Washington, DC: $15,000 NYC and SF: $17,000 Scholarship Contact email@example.com to learn about current opportunities.

 Minimum Skill Level No previous coding experience is required, but we encourage all applicants to start learning through Flatiron School’s free Coding Bootcamp Prep course.
 Prep Work Yes Placement Test Yes Interview Yes